pkp/vagrant/README.md

 ## Setting up your virtual machine

-1. `git clone https://github.com/pkp/ojs-vagrant.git` (or download the .zip/.tar version)
+1. `git clone https://github.com/pkp/vagrant.git` (or download the .zip/.tar version)
-2. `cd ojs-vagrant`
+2. `cd vagrant`
 3. `vagrant up`

 When all the scripts have finished running, your virtual machine is ready for use.